By Mary Ann Ebner

 2 tablespoons unsalted butter, softened

 2 cups powdered sugar

 Sift dry crust ingredients together.
 Add beaten eggs and melted butter and stir until thoroughly mixed.
 Press thick, sticky dough into greased 9×12 baking pan.

 Mix cream cheese with eggs, butter, vanilla and powdered sugar.
 Beat at medium speed 2 minutes.
 Pour over unbaked dough.

 Bake 35 minutes at 350 degrees until puffy and golden.
 Cool completely and dust with remaining powdered sugar.Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.